 The equipment / gear / kit list follows the simple principle that safety comes first.

 - What you carrying while running: small first aid kit for blisters / cuts, sprains etc; warm clothing for after you finish running (and should you need to stop), protection from sun, wind, cold; food enough for the day and water container.
-We run from 2800m to over 4000m so need to be prepared for a range of temperatures.
+We run at 2800m to 4300m so need to be prepared for a range of climatic conditions.

-- What is carried for you: Sleeping things, fresh clothes, anything else you want to bring (respecting weight considerations).
+- What is carried for you: Sleeping things, fresh clothes, toiletries, anything else you want to bring (respecting weight considerations).
 The weight limit is 10 kg on the flight to Jomsom.

-- Trail running shoes – good grip, half to full size bigger than normal for toe movement, tried and tested.
+- Trail running shoes – good grip with a complete rubber sole, half size bigger than normal for toe movement, tried and tested.
 Bring a spare pair too just in case.

 - Socks – two pairs can be enough through a pair per day will be luxury.
-You can buy pairs of Chinese sports socks here in Thamel for ~$2 and discard a pair every day.
+You can also buy acceptable socks cheaply here in Nepal.

 - Shorts – may be slightly warm for tights on the first few stages.